jgalar/PyConCanada2017/README.md

 Here is the content of my presentation at PyCon Canada 2017.

-Aside from the presentation, you will find an example demonstrating an example of a Babeltrace 2 component implemented in Python.
+Aside from the presentation, you will find examples showing how to implement and use a Babeltrace 2 component implemented in Python.
 The component is imaginatively named `sink.pycon.StackView` (see [`bt_plugin_pycon.py`](https://github.com/jgalar/PyConCanada2017/blob/master/bt_plugin_pycon.py)).